 Middle Eastern rhinoplasty is a type of ethnic rhinoplasty performed on patients with a Middle Eastern heritage.
 These patients often complain about a significant nasal hump, a long downward tip, or a bulbous tip.
 Middle Eastern rhinoplasty can be very effective at removing these and other aesthetic concerns while maintaining a patient’s ethnic appearance.
 If you’re thinking about rhinoplasty and come from a non-Caucasian background, keep reading for important tips and advice.

 Dr. Sajjadian is an expert in both traditional and ethnic rhinoplasty, including Middle Eastern rhinoplasty.
-He is one of a few plastic surgeons to hold triple board certification and is board certified by American Board of Plastic Surgery, the American Board of Otolaryngology, as well as the American Board of Facial Plastic and Reconstructive Surgery.
+He is one of a few plastic surgeons to hold double board certification and is board certified by American Board of Plastic Surgery, the American Board of Otolaryngology, as well as the American Board of Facial Plastic and Reconstructive Surgery.
 He is a frequent speaker on topic of rhinoplasty and is also a member of The Rhinoplasty Society.
 As an expert in Middle Eastern Rhinoplasty, Dr. Sajjadian has heard his share of myths and untruths about this cosmetic procedure.
 Today, let’s clear some of these myths up so you can know the truth about Middle Eastern rhinoplasty.

 Myth #1- Any Rhinoplasty Surgeon Can Perform Middle Eastern Rhinoplasty